clayton-halim/cs246e-notes/Notes/problem_14.md

 Raising and handling an exception should not corrupt the program.
 - We desire exception safety.

-Leaked are a corruption of your program's memory.
-This will eventualy degreade performance and crash the program.
+Leaks are a corruption of your program's memory.
+This will eventualy degrade performance and crash the program.

 If a program cannot recover from an expression without corrupting its memory, what's the point of recovering?